 Compost structures must be made of durable material such as wood, wire mesh, plastic or concrete block, or a combination thereof, or be a commercially available compost bin designed for composting organic materials.
-They must be enclosed on the top and sides.
-The structure should not be more than a total of 150 cubic feet in volume.
+The structure should not be more than 150 cubic feet in volume and must be enclosed on the top and sides.

 Compost structures are only allowed in the backyard.
-They must be located at least 15 feet from any inhabited building or edge of a body of water, and five feet from any city park, trail, alley or right of way.
+They must be located at least 15 feet from any inhabited building or edge of a body of water, and 5 feet from any city park, trail, alley or right of way.

 Composting dos and don'ts